-You may work on Assignments 2 and 3 in groups of up to 3 people.
+You may work on Assignments 2 and 3 in groups of 2 people.
 You may also work individually if you prefer.
 This assignment (1b) asks you to form groups.
 There is no credit for this assignment.
-However, we will assum that anyone who is not part of a group by the assignment deadline will be working indivdually.
+However, we will assume that anyone who is not part of a group by the assignment deadline will be working indivdually.

-Once your group membership has been determined, one (and only one) member of each group should follow these instructions:
+Once you have chosen your partner, one (and only one) member of each group should follow these instructions:

 % mkdir ~/asst1bThis will create a new asst1b directory under your home directory.